greg-zometa/me/src/content/blog/comptia/a-plus/networking/internet-connections.md

 Some benefits of CDNs include:

-- **Fast content delivery** -- The main goal of a CDN is to load rich media content on websites quickly and reduce latency between requests.
+- **Fast content delivery** —The main goal of a CDN is to load rich media content on websites quickly and reduce latency between requests.
-- **Increased security** -- When traffic travels through a CDN server, potential viruses attached to data reroute to the server, too.
+- **Increased security** —When traffic travels through a CDN server, potential viruses attached to data reroute to the server, too.
 A CDN service mitigates these threats so it can send uncompromised data through the network.
-- **Improved site performance** -- Websites managed by CDNs experience less latency and bandwidth limitation issues.
+- **Improved site performance** —Websites managed by CDNs experience less latency and bandwidth limitation issues.
   Network downtime caused by traffic spikes is also a rare occurrence in websites with CDNs.

 CDNs enable the delivery of rich -- i.e., dynamic -- media.
 Most websites and applications incorporate some form of